Treatment of Recurrent Rectal Cancer

 Treatment of Metastatic Rectal Cancer

 Recurrent rectal cancer may also involve distant sites in the body such as the liver or lung.
 When the site of metastasis is a single organ, such as the liver, and the cancer is confined to a single defined area within the organ, patients may benefit from local treatment—such as surgery—directed at that single site of recurrence or metastasis.
-This local treatment may be accompanied by systemic (whole-body) treatment such as chemotherapy.
+This local treatment may be accompanied by systemic (whole-body) treatment such as chemotherapy, immunotherapy or precision cancer medicines.
 When cancer is more extensive and surgery is not possible, systemic therapy is the primary approach to treatment.

-Systemic Treatments: Several different chemotherapy regimens are available, and the choice of which to use will depend on factors such as your health and previous treatment history.
-In some cases, chemotherapy can shrink the cancer enough that initially inoperable cancer becomes possible to surgically remove.
+Systemic Treatments: Several different treatment regimens are available, and the choice of which to use will depend on factors such as your health, previous treatment history, and the presence of defined cancer driving mutations that can be targeted with precision cancer medicines.
+In some cases, systemic therapy can shrink the cancer enough that initially inoperable cancers becomes possible to surgically remove.

 Chemotherapy may be given in combination with other drugs known as targeted therapies.
 Targeted therapies are anticancer drugs that interfere with specific pathways involved in cancer cell growth or survival.
 Some targeted therapies block growth signals from reaching cancer cells; others reduce the blood supply to cancer cells; and still others stimulate the immune system to recognize and attack the cancer cell.
 Depending on the specific “target”, targeted therapies may slow cancer cell growth or increase cancer cell death.